espocrm/documentation/docs/administration/bpm-activities.md

 A sub-process can be interrupted by an interrupting boundary event.
 When the sub-process is successfully ended (not interrupted, not ended with an error), the flow of the parent process proceeds to the next element.

-It's possible to **pass a different target** to the sub-process.
-After you placed a sub-process element on the flowchart, click it to edit, then specify a target.
+It's possible to **pass a different target record** to the sub-process (to switch the target record to another).
+After you placed the sub-process element on the flowchart, click it to edit, then specify a target.
 It allows to easily access fields of created records or records related to the target record.
-E.g. to send notification to the assigned user of the opportunity that was created within the process.
+E.g. to send a notification to the assigned user of the opportunity that was created within the process.

-It's possible to define the target record using a formula expression.
-You need to select the target *Record: {EntityType}* and specify the formula expression in the *Target ID Expression* field.
+It's possible to define a target record using a formula expression.
+You need to select the target *Record: {EntityType}* and specify a formula expression in the *Target ID Expression* field.
 The expression should evaluate to the ID of the record.
 Available as of v2.10.

 When a sub-process is initiated, all formula **variables are copied** from the parent process to the sub-process.
 Variables of the sub-process are isolated from its parent process.
-You can specify which variables will be copied to the parent process upon the completion in *Return Variables* parameter.
+You can specify which variables will be copied to the parent process upon the completion in the *Return Variables* parameter.
 Note: Variable names should be specified without *$* character.

 When a sub-process is initiated, it receives an information about all records created by the parent process at that moment.
 The sub-process can access those records.
 The parent process can access records created by the sub-process only after the sub-process is completed.
-Once the sub-process is completed, it passes information about created records to the parent process.
+Once the sub-process is completed, it passes the information about created records to the parent process.

 ![Sub-Process](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/sub-process.png)